Towards computing the harmonic-measure distribution function for the middle-thirds Cantor set: The conformal mapping

 The above iterative method generates sequences of parameters $c^{(i)}_j$ and $r^{(i)}_j$ that converge numerically to $c_j$ and $r_j$, respectively, and then the boundary components of the preimage domain $G_m$ are parametrized by~\eqref{eq:eta-j}.
 In our numerical implementations, we used $\varepsilon=10^{-14}$ and ${\tt Max}=100$.

-It is clear that in each iteration of the above method, it is required to solve the integral equation with the Neumann kernel~(\ref{eq:ie-g}) and to compute the function $\nu$ in~(\ref{eq:h-g}) which can be done with the fast method presented in~\cite{Nas-ETNA} by applying the {\sc Matlab} function \verb|fbie|.
-In \verb|fbie|, the integral equation is discretized by the Nystr\"om method using the trapezoidal rule with $n$ equidistant nodes
+It is clear that in each iteration of the above method, it is required to solve the integral equation with the Neumann kernel~(\ref{eq:ie-g}) and to compute the function $\nu$ in~(\ref{eq:h-g}).
+In this paper, we approximate the solution of the integral equation~(\ref{eq:ie-g}) and the function $\nu$ using the fast numerical method presented in~\cite{Nas-ETNA}.
+We shall now briefly describe the implementation of this numerical method and refer the reader to~\cite{Nas-ETNA} for the details (see also~\cite{LSN17,NG18}).

-for each sub-interval $J_j$, $j=1,2,\ldots,m$.
-This yields an $mn\times mn$ linear system which is solved by the generalized minimal residual (GMRES) method through the {\sc Matlab} function \verb|gmres| where the matrix-vector product in GMRES is computed using the {\sc Matlab} function \verb|zfmm2dpart| from the fast multipole method (FMM) toolbox~\cite{Gre-Gim12}.